DavidJDBA/OSM/JOSM/LearnJOSM.md

 Begin editing by pressing the **_A_** key or use the **_Draw Nodes_** ![DrawNodes](DrawNodes.jpg) button in JOSM.
 To add a single node (e.g. for a tree or other small feature), simply double click at the new location.
 This will add the feature and leave it selected.
 Use the **_Tags: .../ Memberships_** window to add appropriate tags and values.

-Draw new ways or linear features beginning with a left click and clicking again where the way turns or bends.
+Draw new ways or linear features beginning with a left click and clicking again where the way turns or ends.
 If a node is currently selected, the drawing will start at that point.
 Press the esc key if it's an incorrect starting point or you do not want to include it in your new line.
 Double click to complete drawing.
 If the way starts at the terminal node of another way, it will extend that way.
 If that is not desired, start a new way and later join to the old node.

 To add a closed area (e.g. a building or parking lot), simply draw a way or line and finish at the starting point.
 Press the **_Q_** key to square the sides.
 Here we have added a house and then pressed the Add button in order to tag the new feature.
 The buildings tool (**_B_** key) can draw a rectangular structure and tag it as a building.  ![Building Tool](BldgTool.jpg)

 See [Buildings Tools](https://wiki.openstreetmap.org/wiki/JOSM/Plugins/BuildingsTools) for more information.

-To undo any operation, use **_Ctrl-Z_**.
+To undo any operation, use **_Ctrl-Z_** or the back arrow in the upper toolbar (below the menu).

 ![Example 2C](Example2C.jpg)